 Student Unions and Student Nations

-There are four student nations at Uppsala University and as a physics student you belong to Uppsala Union of Engineering and Science Students.
-The unions are created and driven by students works for the interests of Uppsala University students.
+There are four student unions at Uppsala University and as a physics student you belong to Uppsala Union of Engineering and Science Students.
+The unions are created and driven by students and works for the interests of Uppsala University students.
 They deal with issues concerning education, health and welfare, equality, internationalisation, housing and economy.
 The unions also play a very important social role on campus and help to organise the orientation programme that welcomes all new students to Uppsala University.

 As a student at Uppsala University you can become a member of the student nations, which is one of the most integral parts of student life in Uppsala.
 There are thirteen different student nations and they are responsible for arranging activities and events and they provide a space for students to socialise outside the classroom.
 All the nations are dating back to the 17th century and only students can become members.